 When to use the aggregated score vs separated score

 The default setting on Peakon is for scores to be aggregated, however, in some cases you may wish to have the scores separated.
 Below are some considerations for both options:

 The main advantage of using the aggregated score is that the driver score is then a measurement of multiple scores.
 This enables you to focus on the driver score as a holistic measurement of a set of questions.

 As the driver scores are representative of both the driver and sub-driver questions.
 By giving weighting to all questions within a particular driver, score variability is decreased

 The driver score will therefore experience less extreme values and changes

-The driver score is less sensitive to any question customisation to subdriver questions.
-However, if you plan on customising any driver or subdriver questions, please reach out to your Customer Success Manager who will be able to assist you
+The driver score is less sensitive to any question customization to subdriver questions.
+However, if you plan on customizing any driver or subdriver questions, please reach out to your Customer Success Manager who will be able to assist you

 In some cases, the main driver question may be turned off but the subdriver questions are left on.
 This can lead to a situation where the driver and subdriver both appear as priorities even though they are based upon the same question